avine/eatme/README.md

 If you do not need immutability then the "Not-Pojo" solution is the best.
 You create instances of the classes eagerly when mapping the backend service.
-And you get all expected behaviors instantly.
+And you get all the expected behaviors instantly.

 But if you need immutability then the "Pojo" solution is the best.
 You can easily get cloned objects from the store when you need them.